 Add all our work to git, and commit it:

-Please replace "Hello, world." with a more meaningful message.
+NOTE : Please replace "Done with explorer mode." with a more meaningful message.
 It should try to capture what work you did.

 Push our local commits to GitHub:

-Once you are done, go to the issue on our
+Once you have your code deployed and pushed to GitHub, go to the issue on our